Control email and chat message storage

 How storage settings are applied

 Storage is controlled by the Email and chat auto-deletion setting.
 The setting applies to messages in the user's inbox and archived messages.
-They also apply to messages added using the Email Migration API.
+They also apply to messages added using the Gmail API.
 Migrated messages older than the specified period for auto-deletion are deleted, unless they are tagged with a label to exclude them from deletion.

 Storage settings don't apply to messages in the Trash folder.
 These messages are deleted permanently after 30 days.
-The settings also don't apply to suspended or inactive users.
-To stay active, accounts must receive messages or make requests via the web or a client at least once a day.

 Storage policies are applied to messages on a regular, periodic schedule.
 Therefore, a storage period might be over, but the messages might not be removed until later.